wqking/eventpp/doc/tutorial_eventdispatcher.md

 **Output**
 > Got event 3, s is Hello b is true
-> Got event 5, s is World b is false
+> Got event 5, s is World b is 0
 > Got another event 5, s is World b is false

 **Remarks**